I believe my child is showing signs of oppositional defiant disorder (ODD) – How can I get them the help they need?

 • Repeated argumentative and defiant behavior.

-Different forms of therapy such as cognitive-behavioral therapy, parent-child interaction therapy, and family therapy can help children with ODD.
-Most therapy is aimed at mending the relationship between parent and child.
+Therapy is the most common form of treatment for ODD, with certain medications occasionally being prescribed to help with treatment.
+Different forms of therapy such as cognitive-behavioral therapy, parent-child interaction therapy, Parent Management Training – Oregon Model (PMTO), and family therapy can help children with ODD.
+Most therapy is aimed at improving communication and understanding between the parent and child.

 Although there is not a medication strictly for ODD, medications can be used for children who display both symptoms of ODD and ADHD, depression, anxiety, and other related conditions.
+Children who live with mood or anxiety disorders are more likely to have ODD.
+Children with ADHD and conduct disorders are also more likely to receive a diagnosis.

-The following, additional resources may be of help
+The following, additional resources may be of help:

-NAMI Basics OnDemand is an education program for parents, caregivers and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
+• NAMI Basics OnDemand is an education program for parents, caregivers and other family members who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
 This program is free to participants, self-paced and available 24/7.
 Register online today.

-Child Mind Institute (section on ODD) offers info about children’s mental health issues for parents and educators, including a symptom checker for a wide range of disorders.
+• Child Mind Institute (section on ODD) offers info about children’s mental health issues for parents and educators, including a symptom checker for a wide range of disorders.
 You can contact Child Mind Institute at (212) 308-3118.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST